heathermiller/dist-prog-book/chapter/1/rpc.md

 #### gRPC

-gRPC is a multiplexed, bi-directional streaming RPC protocol developed Google and Square.
+gRPC is a multiplexed, bi-directional streaming RPC protocol developed by Google and Square.
 The IDL for gRPC is Protocol Buffers (also referred as ProtoBuf) and is meant as a public replacement fro Stubby, ARCWire, and Sake {% cite Apigee --file rpc %}.
 More details on Protocol Buffers, Stubby, ARCWire, and Sake are available in our gRPC chapter {% cite grpcchapter --file rpc %}.

 gRPC provides a platform for scalable, bi-directional streaming using both synchronized and asynchronous communication.